Continuous, Subject-Specific Attribute Control in T2I Models by Identifying Semantic Directions: Additional Results

-To illustrate the breadth of attributes that can be modulated and how continuous the attribute changes are, we show a range of our learned delta attributes being continuously modulated. \cref{fig:app_continuous_delay_0,fig:app_continuous_delay_1,fig:app_continuous_delay_2,fig:app_continuous_delay_3} show examples where attribute deltas are applied with our delayed sampling, \cref{fig:app_continuous_full_1} shows attribute deltas applied for the full sampling time.
+To illustrate the breadth of attributes that can be modulated and how continuous the attribute changes are, we show a range of attributes being continuously modulated. \cref{fig:app_continuous_delay_0,fig:app_continuous_delay_1,fig:app_continuous_delay_2,fig:app_continuous_delay_3} show examples where attribute modulations are applied with our delayed sampling, \cref{fig:app_continuous_full_1} shows attribute modulations applied for the full sampling time.
 For every category, we re-use the same sample instances as a starting point.